Meet the Cold to Cosy Homes Cumbria teamJaki Bell2022-06-08T13:35:44+01:00

 She has managed projects in Cumbria for the NSPCC and Leonard Cheshire Disability, and worked as a consultant for an environmental and ecology business.

-Laura KeefeProject support officer: Cold to Cosy Homes
+Laura KeefeCustomer Services Co-Ordinator: Cold to Cosy Homes

 Laura joined the team in May 2021 to support Cold to Cosy Homes after working a few months as a contractor for the energy team.

-She has a background working in support roles across a number of sectors including Financial Services and Education where she developed internal systems and processes and delivered training.
+She has a background working in support roles across financial services and education where she developed internal systems and processes and delivered training.

 Laura has a huge personal interest in sustainability and has volunteered working in an animal sanctuary and a zero-waste shop as well as with local and national conservation projects.

 Vibeke AalmoCustomer services Co-ordinator

 Vibeke joined the team in September 2021.
 She facilitates the admin that is vital for the rest of the team to run the service, speaking with customers and referring them on.

 Most of Vibeke’s career has been in Norwegian residential building companies as a client consultant and accountant.
 She soon shifted towards the CRM system, both with support and best practise internally and as a tester for the CRM supplier.

 Her hobbies include running and walking in the fells.